» Site Map

 During a parade of standards the Royal British Legion branch standards and those of Regiments and Corps were carried, though this did not include the Queen Alexandra's Royal Army Nursing Corps standard.

-A buffet in a marquee was arranged for guests which included representatives of branches of the Royal British Legion and this was followed by a fly past.
+A buffet in a marquee was arranged for guests which included representatives of branches of the RBL and this was followed by a fly past.
 Bad weather conditions prevented a planned parachute drop.

-There are 8 names of QAs presently engraved upon the Memorial.
+There are 8 names of QAs presently engraved upon it.

 The photo below is of the QARANC Memorial.
 The Remembrance crosses were placed by a visiting party of QA's from RCDM Birmingham:

 This figure reaches over approximately 16,000 service men and women and each name is engraved in stone panels around its internal walls.
-The AFM was designed by Liam O'Connor with sculptural elements by Ian Rank-Broadley.
-The nominal roll of honour can be read at forcesmemorial.org.uk where there is a search facility that includes name, service and serial number to make finding a relative or comrade easier.
-The National Memorial Arboretum is also a United Kingdom's living and lasting memorial for military and civilian organisations and individuals to commemorate their comrades, families and friends by way of memorial plots and gardens or individual plaques and trees.
+It was designed by Liam O'Connor with sculptural elements by Ian Rank-Broadley.
+The nominal roll of honour can be read at Veterans UK where there is a search facility that includes name, service and serial number to make finding a relative or comrade easier.
+It is also a United Kingdom's living and lasting memorial for military and civilian organisations and individuals to commemorate their comrades, families and friends by way of plots and gardens or individual plaques and trees.

-Admission is free to the NMA though to support its upkeep it is hoped that visitors will make generous donations.
-The staff at The National Memorial Arboretum are volunteers.
+Admission is free, though to support its upkeep it is hoped that visitors will make generous donations.
+The staff are volunteers.

-The QA Memorial at the National Memorial Arboretum is located in the South section near to the entrance and as can be seen in the photos in this article it features the white cross and QARANC emblem.
+The QA Memorial is located in the purple zone of the Arboretum and assigned as number 108 and as can be seen in the photos in this article it features the white cross and QARANC emblem.
 Below is written Queen Alexandra's Royal Army Nursing Corps.

-QARANC.co.uk would like to thank Mr Peter Howell and Terry Hissey for taking the QA Memorial National Memorial Arboretum pictures displayed on this page.
+We would like to thank Mr Peter Howell, Phil Basford and Terry Hissey for taking the QA Memorial National Memorial Arboretum pictures displayed on this page.

-Mr Peter Howell has also kindly helped QARANC.co.uk to trace the name and details of QAs who are honoured on the Armed Forces Memorial (AFM) and those who have died whilst in the service of the Queen Alexandra's Royal Army Nursing Corps and the Queen Alexandra's Imperial Military Nursing Service.
+Mr Peter Howell has also kindly helped us to trace the name and details of QAs who are honoured on the AFM and those who have died whilst in the service of the Queen Alexandra's Royal Army Nursing Corps and the Queen Alexandra's Imperial Military Nursing Service.
 More details by each QA can be found at the Forces Memorial website and where available their page is directly linked below.
 This gives the location of the cemetery, plot row and grave number in which they rest.
-There are 6 QARANC and 2 QAIMNS names on the AFM.
+There are 6 QARANC and 2 QAIMNS names on it.
 These are:

 Pte.
-Dorothy Edna BROWN QARANC Date of Death 15 September 1954 More Information.
+Dorothy Edna BROWN QARANC Date of Death 15 September 1954.

-DOUGHERTY Linda Anne LCpl QARANC Date of Death 13 September 1988 More Information.
+DOUGHERTY Linda Anne LCpl QARANC Date of Death 13 September 1988.

-FENELON Patricia Mary Pte QARANC Date of Death 17 September 1953 More Information.
+FENELON Patricia Mary Pte QARANC Date of Death 17 September 1953.

-MacKAY Jean Laing Lt QARANC Date of Death 18 February 1967 More Information.
+MacKAY Jean Laing Lt QARANC Date of Death 18 February 1967.

-ROGERS Andrea Jayne Capt QARANC Date of Death 31 January 1993 More Information.
+ROGERS Andrea Jayne Capt QARANC Date of Death 31 January 1993.

-SMITH Lynda Maureen Capt QARANC Date of Death 22 April 1981 More Information.
+SMITH Lynda Maureen Capt QARANC Date of Death 22 April 1981.

-PIGOTT Norah Kathleen Sister QAIMNS 09 September 1947 More Information.
+PIGOTT Norah Kathleen Sister QAIMNS 09 September 1947.

-WOODERSON Winifred Vera Sister QAIMNS 27 May 1947 More Information.
+WOODERSON Winifred Vera Sister QAIMNS 27 May 1947.

 The photograph below is of Panels 5 and 6 showing Winifred Wooderson's and Norah Pigott's names:

-The QAs below should also be on the Roll of Honour that was on public display in the Chapel of the Royal Hospital Chelsea, London (Qaranc.co.uk would love to hear from anyone who knows where it can now be seen) Listed are their name, rank, corps and date of death (DOD):
+The QAs below are also be on the Roll of Honour that was on public display in the Chapel of the Royal Hospital Chelsea, London.
+It is now on display at the QARANC Chapel at the Aldershot Garrison Church.
+Listed are their name, rank, corps and date of death (DOD):

 Queen Alexandra's Royal Army Nursing Corps